SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/sections-tabs-grouping-lists.md

 **Examples**: Group a list of **activities** on category, so you can view all your appointments or web forms.
 Group a list of **requests** on category and status, so you can get an overview of request statuses per category.

-* To activate the grouping, click ![icon][img1] on the far right of the column headers in a section tab and click **Enable grouping**.
+* To activate the grouping, click ![icon][img1] to the right of the column header and click **Enable grouping**.
 A new row is now displayed above the column headers.

 * To group a list, click and drag a column header to the row above the column headers.
 The list now displays a row per value in the selected column.
 If you selected a category column, each available category in the column is displayed on a separate row.
 Click the row to expand the group and show the records.